-Try our do-in-a-day decorating projects that deliver big-time personality without a lot of effort.
+Try our done-in-a-day DIY decorating projects that deliver big-time personality without a lot of effort.

 Create a makeshift library with three stacked stools in a sophisticated palette of gray and white.
 Paint the tops of two stools in a warm white and one in a warm gray.
 When dry, paint the bottoms of the two stools in gray and the other in white.
 Use sticker letters to spell out library-related words in Latin, Italian, and French and adhere them to copper plant tags.
 Glue the plant tags to the fronts of the dry stools and stack the stools as seen in the photo.